Build Secure VM Images in Google Cloud with cnspec and HashiCorp Packer

 Packer plugin cnspec is designed to work in one of two modes:

-• Unregistered - In unregistered mode, the plugin works without being registered to Mondoo Platform, and is designed to provide baseline security scanning with minimal configuration.
+- Unregistered - In unregistered mode, the plugin works without being registered to Mondoo Platform, and is designed to provide baseline security scanning with minimal configuration.
 The plugin runs either the Linux Security by Mondoo policy on Linux builds, or the Windows Security by Mondoo policy on Windows builds.
-Each of these policies provides security hardening checks based off of industry standards for Linux and Windows.
+Each of these policies provides security hardening checks based on industry standards for Linux and Windows.
 Scan results are shown in STDOUT during the Packer run.

 To scan for vulnerabilities, you must register cnspec with Mondoo Platform.
 Sign up for a free account today.